alexandrainst/coral/DATASET_README.md

 ### Train Split

-There are 365.50 hours of audio in the train split, with 565 speakers.
+There are ~365 hours of audio in the train split, with ~565 speakers, reading ~152,000 unique sentences aloud.

 Gender distribution:
 - female: 74%